Giants fire offensive coordinator Jason Garrett

 The New York Giants on Tuesday fired Jason Garrett midway through his second season as the team’s offensive coordinator.

-The Giants are expected to turn the play-calling responsibilities to Freddie Kitchens, the team’s senior offensive assistant and the former head coach of the Cleveland Browns.
+Giants head coach Joe Judge was non-committal Tuesday about who would pick up offensive play-calling responsibilities.
+Reports earlier in the day indicated Freddie Kitchens, the team’s senior offensive assistant and former head coach of the Cleveland Browns, would be that coach.

+“We’re going to handle things collaboratively in-house with the offense and we’ll kind of go on as the week goes in terms of specific roles on a game day,” Judge said Tuesday, adding that “everything’s on the table,” including the possibility he might call plays.

+“Everything’s on the table in terms of the offense and how we collectively do things,” Judge said.

 The Giants have also seen quarterback Daniel Jones fail to progress in his development since he was selected with the sixth overall pick of the 2019 NFL Draft.
 Jones, 24, has thrown for 2,226 yards with nine touchdowns and seven interceptions in 10 games this season.